Programme Notes: Instrumental Ensemble

 The movement moves into a long, energetic and agitated section before the yearning of the opening re-emerges.
 The end of the movement is full of pathos, but at the same time optimism.

 The second movement is for the most part meditative in mood, inspired by Psalm 80, which likens the Jewish people to a vine which God brought out of Egypt and planted.
 It grew and spread, but its enemies cut it down.
-Twice in the movement the music becomes excited and perturbed, each time returning to the predominantly reflective mood.
+Twice in the movement the music becomes excited and perturbed, each time returning to the predominantly reflective spirit.

 The music moves into the third movement without a break and by means of a jubilant passage, which wants to herald a future of great hope.
 There immediately follows, however, a passage of sinister foreboding.
 The movement swings from the one mood to the other, but the final coda is a return to jubilation, like an announcement from God beckoning his people and their turning to him.
 In its final version the theme goes into “slow motion” as they walk to their refuge of eternal peace: